celo-org/docs/blog/03-20-2023-decentralized-land-auction-smart-contract/Decentralized-Land-Auction-Smart-Contract.md

 }
 ```

 The `cancelAuction` function is used to cancel an ongoing auction for a land.
-Here is what each part of the function does:

-`function cancelAuction(uint256 _index) public exists(_index)`: This is the function declaration.
-It takes one input parameter, `_index`, which is the ID of the land to cancel the auction for.
-It is marked as `public`, which means it can be called from outside the smart contract.
-It also has a `modifier` `exists(_index)`, which checks that the land with the given `_index` `exists`.

-`require(msg.sender == lands[_index].owner, "Only owner can cancel auction")`: This line checks that the sender of the transaction is the current `owner` of the land.
-Only the owner can cancel the auction for their land.
+The `cancelAuction`, allows the owner of a piece of land to cancel an ongoing auction for that land.
+The function takes in a parameter _index, which is the index of the land in the lands array that the owner wants to cancel the auction for.

+The first line of the function checks that the land at the given index exists, which is done through the exists modifier.
+If the land does not exist, the function will revert.

+The next line requires that the caller of the function is the owner of the land being auctioned.
+If the caller is not the owner, the function will revert with an error message.

-`require(!lands[_index].soldStatus, "Land has already been sold")`: This line checks that the land has not already been `sold`.
-If it has been sold, the auction cannot be canceled.
+The third line checks that the land has not already been sold.
+If the land has been sold, the function will revert with an error message.

-`if (lands[_index].highestBid != 0) { require(lands[_index].highestBidder.send(lands[_index].highestBid), "Failed to return highest bid") }`: This line of code is used to `return` the `highest bid` to the `highest bidder`, in case there was one.
-If there was no highest bid, this line of code will be skipped.
-If there was a `highest bid`, the send function is used to transfer the highest bid amount back to the highest bidder.
+If the highest bid for the land is not 0 (i.e., there have been bids on the land), the fourth line of the function transfers the highest bid amount back to the highest bidder.
+If this transfer fails for some reason, the function will revert with an error message.

-`lands[_index].auctionEndTime = block.timestamp`: Finally, this line sets the `auctionEndTime` for the land to the current `block timestamp`, effectively ending the auction.
+Finally, the function sets the auctionEndTime for the land to the current block timestamp, effectively ending the auction.

+In summary, this function allows the owner of a piece of land to cancel an ongoing auction for that land, returning the highest bid to the highest bidder if there was one.

 ## Contract Deployment